prnl-jagadeesh/angular2-examples.github.io/examples/Hello-angular/README.md

 ### Bootstrapping Angular Application
 Bootstrapping is a essential process in Angular.
-Bootstrapping application certainly has different from Anular 1.X+.
+Bootstrapping the application certainly has different from Angular 1.X+.
 But it is where loaded when application comes to life.
+To Bootstrap the Angular App, we need a root component.
+So Let's take file structure.

 ### [Sample code here](https://plnkr.co/edit/cBWxRPtDiIKZIAv8kSVM?p=preview)